 This button is used to control the timings of automatic synchronisations.
 You must have the Information screen displayed to see this button; it will not appear if are viewing the Data Labels screen for example.
 There are various tabs on this screen:

 This displays a table of synchronisation types and the synchronisation schedule for each, together with the Last and Next Synchronisation.
 Clicking on a field displays a pop-up window allowing the synchronisation schedule for this type to be edited.
 Immediate Synchronisation is also possible.

-SupressionList - Initially synchronisation of the CRM suppressed contacts to dotmailer followed by dotmailer suppressed contacts to CRM UnSubscribers Remove from the marketing list and create a list of suppression records against the person and marketing list.
+SupressionList: Firstly, synchronises the suppressed contacts in Dynamics to dotmailer.
+Then, synchronises the suppressed contacts in dotmailer to Dynamics.
+Unsubscribers are removed from the marketing list and a list of suppression records is created against the person and marketing list.

-WebInsight - Refreshing WebInsight data from dotmailer to Email campaign.
+WebInsight: Synchronises WebInsight data from dotmailer to Dynamics.

 Email Service Settings